PoisotLab/ms_metaweb_transfer/README.md

 and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
-Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the concept of a regional species pool.
-Specifically, a metaweb is an inventory of all *possible* interactions within species likely to occur within a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the frontiers of the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
+Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *possible* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
-These local food webs are expected to be a subset of both the species and the interactions of their metaweb, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
-The difference between a food web at a specific location and the metaweb has to do with a variety of mechanisms, including species co-occurrence, local environmental conditions, and local distribution of functional traits.
-Nevertheless, the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], and therefore still holds valuable ecological information.
-Because the metaweb can be down-sampled given appropriate knowledge of local species composition (equivalent to the $\alpha$ diversity of interactions), it is possible to infer what may drive the structure of food webs at finer spatial scales.
-This has been done for example for tree-gallers-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapods trophic interactions [@OConnor2020UnvFoo], and crop-pests networks [@Grunig2020CroFor].
-Whereas the original metaweb definition was based on presence/absence, we focus on *probabilistic* metawebs; not only does our method recommend interactions that may exist, it gives each interaction a score that is mathematically equivalent to the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro], which allows properly weigh interactions as a function of how likely they are.
+These local food webs (which captures the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations"
+[@Poisot2015SpeWhy].
+Differences between local food web and their metaweb are due to chance, species co-occurrence, local environmental conditions, and local distribution of functional traits, among others.

+Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
+Specifically, it is the "upper bounds" on what the composition of the local networks can be.
+These local networks, in turn, can be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
+This has been done for example for tree-gallers-parasitoid systems [@Gravel2018BriElt], fishes trophic interactions [@Albouy2019MarFis], tetrapods trophic interactions [@OConnor2020UnvFoo], and crop-pests networks [@Grunig2020CroFor].
+Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see
+*e.g.* @Poisot2016StrPro]; therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing to properly weigh them.

 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
 This showcases that